From loom spaces to veering triangulations: Convexity

 Breaking symmetry, suppose that $b$ is anticlockwise of $a$ in $\bdy H$.
-As given by \reflem{Interval}\refitm{Rightmost}, let $\rho$ be the rightmost geodesic from $a$ to $b$.
+Applying \reflem{Interval}\refitm{Rightmost}, let $\rho$ be the rightmost geodesic from $a$ to $b$.
 Thus $\rho$ lies in $\bdy H$.
 Recall also that $\rho$ has no right-turning corners.
 By \reflem{AtMostOne}, the geodesic $\rho$ has at least two segments.
-We deduce that $\rho$ has exactly two segments; these meet at one left-turning corner, say at $x$.
+We deduce that $\rho$ has exactly two segments; these meet at one left-turning corner, say at $x \in \calL \cup \Delta(\calL)$.
+However, $x$ is not a cusp by \reflem{AtMostOne}.
 Let $\ell^x$ and $m_x$ be the leaves through $x$.
-Breaking symmetry, we suppose that $\rho$ meets $m_x$ before it meets $\ell^x$.
+Breaking symmetry, we suppose that $\rho$ first runs along $m_x$ and then along $\ell^x$.
+See \reffig{TooManyCoastals}.
 Let $\stair(x)$ be the staircase at $x$ that meets both $a$ and $b$.

 Let $\lambda$ be the leftmost geodesic from $a$ to $b$.
 By \refcor{StaircaseConvex}, the staircase $\stair(x)$ contains $\lambda$.
-If $\lambda$ has exactly two segments then the claim is proved.
+If $\lambda$ has exactly two segments then the lemma is proved.
 For a contradiction, suppose that $\lambda$ has more than two segments.
 By \reflem{Interval}\refitm{Rightmost} there is at least one cusp along $\lambda$.
 Let $c$ be the first such.
 Thus $\hull(a, c)$ is the closure of an edge rectangle.

 If $a$ and $c$ are adjacent in the circular order on $\Delta(H)$, then the leftmost geodesic from $a$ to $c$ is again in $\bdy H$.
 We deduce that no tetrahedron rectangle in $H$ meets $a$; see \reffig{TooManyCoastals}.
-Also $a$ does not meet the hull of any pair of cusps in $\Delta(R(T))$.
+In particular, $a$ does not lie in $\Delta(T)$.
+Also $a$ does not meet the hull of any pair of cusps in $\Delta(T)$.
 Thus $a$ does not meet $H$, a contradiction.

 Therefore $a$ and $c$ are not adjacent.
-Applying \reflem{Edge}, we find a tetrahedron $t$ so that $R(t)$ properly spans the interior of $\hull(a, c)$.
-Thus $R(t)$ crosses one of $\ell^x$ or $m_x$.
+Applying \reflem{Edge}, we find a tetrahedron $t$ so that $\cell^{-1}(t)$ properly spans the interior of $\hull(a, c)$.
+Thus $\cell^{-1}(t)$ crosses one of $\ell^x$ or $m_x$.
 Either is a contradiction.
 Again, see \reffig{TooManyCoastals}. \end{proof}

 \begin{definition} We say that $e$, an edge of $\veer(H)$, is a \emph{lower edge for $H$} if it has the following property.
-For any edge $e'$ of $\veer(H)$ the edge rectangle $R(e')$ does not properly west-east span $R(e)$.
+For any edge $e'$ of $\veer(H)$ the edge rectangle $\cell^{-1}(e')$ does not properly west-east span $\cell^{-1}(e)$.

 We say that a face $f$ of $\veer(H)$ is a \emph{lower face for $H$} if all three edges of $f$ are lower edges for $H$. \end{definition}